Step-by-Step IndexedDB Version Upgrade Migration

 3. Implement conditional migration blocks using event.oldVersion to handle incremental jumps (e.g., v1→v2, v2→v3).

-4. Execute schema operations synchronously within the upgrade event scope. createObjectStore and createIndex must complete before the transaction commits.
+4. Execute all schema operations using the implicit transaction (event.target.transaction). createObjectStore and createIndex must complete before the transaction commits.

 Production-Ready Implementation